What makes a squat a squat?

 Moving is complex.

-Squatting in the gym may prepare you for squat-like motions outside of the gym, and there’s a boatload of research to support that.
+Squatting in the gym may prepare you for squat-like motions outside the gym, and there’s a boatload of research to support that.
 Google “squat research” and dig in.
 However, a squat is only relatively transferrable to other squat-like motions.

 The problem is this still doesn’t address all of the functions of these joints, either in isolation or in conjunction with one another.
 For instance, few exercises train the knees to travel over the toes (on purpose), yet we do this all the time.

-Using a more extreme example, there are no exercises to train your shin to rotate outwardly and your femur to rotate inwardly simultaneously.
+Using a more extreme example, there are no exercises to train your shin to rotate outwardly and your femur to turn inwardly simultaneously.
 You might recognize this as cutting in sports/running, also called knee valgus.

-Perhaps we’re approaching fitness incorrectly to prepare you for the potential demands you put on your body.
+Perhaps we’re approaching functional fitness incorrectly to prepare you for the potential demands you put on your body.

 Function means purpose.
 What is the function of your movement system?